DMackRus/TrajOptKP/README.md

 can be found in [optimiser.cpp](https://github.com/DMackRus/TrajOptKP/tree/main/src/optimiser).

 ### Set Interval
-The Set-interval method has one parameter (minN)
+The Set-interval method has one parameter (min_N)

-The Set-interval method is the simplest.The key-points are equally spaces with an interval of minN inbetween them.
+The Set-interval method is the simplest.The key-points are equally spaces with an interval of min_N inbetween them.

 ### Adaptive Jerk
-The Adaptive jerk method has three parameters (minN, maxN, jerk_threshold)
+The Adaptive jerk method has three parameters (min_N, max_N, jerk_threshold)

 The Adaptive Jerk method calculates the jerk over the trajectory for all the DoFs in the state vector.
 Whenever the jerk threshold is exceeded, the time-step is marked as a "key-point".
-New key-points cant be placed within minN steps of another.
-If the jerk_threshold is not exceeded within maxN time-steps, another key-point is placed automatically.
+New key-points cant be placed within min_N steps of another.
+If the jerk_threshold is not exceeded within max_N time-steps, another key-point is placed automatically.

 ### Velocity Change
-The Velocity-jerk method has three parameters (minN, maxN, velocity_threshold)
+The Velocity-jerk method has three parameters (min_N, max_N, velocity_threshold)

 The Velocity Change method looks at the velocity profiles for every DoF over the trajectory.
 Whenever a **turning point** (when the velocity changes direction) is detected, a key-point is added for that DoF.

 Key-points are also placed when the velocity changes by more than velocity_threshold (since the last key-point).
-If neither of these conditions are reached within maxN time-steps, another key-point is placed automatically.
+If neither of these conditions are reached within max_N time-steps, another key-point is placed automatically.

 ### Iterative Error
-The Iterative-error method has two parameters (minN, error_threshold)
+The Iterative-error method has two parameters (min_N, error_threshold)

 The iterative error method works very similarly to adaptive-size cell decomposition (A common path-planning algorithm).
 It starts out with a bad approximation and iteratively